Team East Sussex (TES) Terms of Reference

 - The Chair can decide that a question may not be asked or answered if it would not be in the public interest, or on any other reasonable ground.
 If this occurs, notification will be given at the earliest opportunity in writing with reasons for the rejection.

 - Answers to the questions may be given by the most appropriate TES member as designated by the Chair.
 The TES member giving the answer has full discretion as to the content of the reply and how it is given.
-In particular, s/he may decline to answer in full if this would involve an unreasonable amount of time, work or cost, or be contrary to the public interest.
+In particular, they may decline to answer in full if this would involve an unreasonable amount of time, work or cost, or be contrary to the public interest.
 All oral answers to questions should be brief and relevant, with any detailed background or statistics given in writing following the meeting.

 - A record of all questions and answers will be recorded in the minutes, to be made publicly available as described in section 11.